SUSANNA-TERM/ricardian-contracts/susanna/text/grammar.tem.md

 Bills will be issued every {{billingCycleDays}} days from the start date of {{startDateOfContract}}.

 Consumer has obligation to pay the invoices issued by {{supplier}} within the set deadline from the issuance of the invoice which is set at {{invoicePaymentDays}} days.
+The price per liter is {{literPrice}}.

 Supply Threshold: The Consumer will notified if the supply exceeds {{supplyThreshold}} liters per day.